-- Press () to turn the chartplotter on. - Select Home from any screen to return to the Home screen. - Select Menu from any main screen to access additional settings about that screen. - Press to adjust the backlight and lock the touchscreen. - Press () and select Power Off to turn the chartplotter off.
+- Press () to turn the chartplotter on. - Select Home from any screen to return to the Home screen. - Select Menu to access additional settings about that screen. - Select Menu to close the menu when finished.

+- Press O to open additional options, such as adjusting the backlight and locking the touchscreen. - Press () and select Power Off to turn the chartplotter off.